 If a running back averages 5.00 yard per carry in one 8-game sample, based on regression we'd expect him to average 4.37 in the other.
 If a running back averages 3.50 yard per carry in one 8-game sample, we'd expect him to average 3.93 in the other.
 Thanks to the magic of regression to the mean, a chasmic 1.5 yard per carry difference shrunk to a barely noticeable 0.44 yard per carry difference.

-So like I said at the top, any discussion of regression to the mean would be remiss not to lead off with yard per carry.
-This is the quintessential regression stat.
+This is why I always lead this column off with yard per carry.
+It is the quintessential regression stat, the easiest win to add to the column.
 It doesn't really measure how good a player is, it's always more a product of luck than skill, and it fluctuates wildly and randomly between samples.

 Volume, on the other hand, is incredibly sticky.
 Backs who get a lot of touches with a low yard per carry average are likely, going forward, to get a lot of touches with a higher yard per carry average.
 On the other hand, backs who get a few touches with a high average are likely, going forward, to get a few touches with a lower average.